iksnae/actual-intelligence/book/en/chapter-01/03-how-modern-ai-tools-work.md

 At its core, an AI like ChatGPT is a sophisticated pattern completion machine.
 Imagine you're playing a game with a friend where you start a sentence and they finish it:

-You say: "The chef put the cake in the..."
+You say: `The chef put the cake in the...`

-Your friend almost certainly responds: "oven"
+Your friend almost certainly responds: `oven`

 Why?
-Because based on all the language they've encountered throughout their life, "oven" is the most likely word to come next in this context.
+Because based on all the language they've encountered throughout their life, `oven` is the most likely word to come next in this context.

 ChatGPT does something similar, but on a much larger scale.
 It's been trained on enormous amounts of text from books, articles, websites, and other sources.
 During this training, it learned to recognize patterns in how words and ideas typically follow one another.